The Ashley Youth Detention Centre (AYDC) Class Action

 Only part of the Inquiry relates to the AYDC.
 The Inquiry is separate to the AYDC Class Action but it will cover many similar issues.

-The purpose of the Commission is to discover what went wrong in Tasmanian institutions regarding the handling of reports of sexual abuse, and what can be done to fix it for the future.
-The Inquiry will not require compensation to be paid by the Government for what happened in the past.
+The purpose of the Commission was to discover what went wrong in Tasmanian institutions regarding the handling of reports of sexual abuse, and what can be done to fix it for the future.
+The Inquiry did not require compensation to be paid by the Government for what happened in the past.

 Contact us